mrbobbytables/bamboo/README.md

 ### Keepalived

 A battle-tested daemon built to handle load balancing and failover.
-If `KEEPALIVED_AUTOCONF` is enabed, it will autogenerate a unicaist based failover configuration with a minimal amount of user supplied information.
+If `KEEPALIVED_AUTOCONF` is enabled, it will auto generate a unicast based failover configuration with a minimal amount of user supplied information.
 For specific information on Keepalived, please see the man page on [keepalived.conf](http://linux.die.net    /man/5/keepalived.conf) or the [Keepalived User Guide](http://www.keepalived.org/pdf/UserGuide.pdf).

 #### Keepalived Autoconfiguration Options